thanhdt-vietmap/vietmap-compose/docs/docs/interaction.md

 1. Includes pinch, double-tap, and double-tap-and-drag.

+## Overlays

-## Ornaments
+### Ornaments

-Ornaments are UI elements that are displayed on the map, such as a compass or attribution button.
+Ornaments are built in UI elements that are displayed on the map, such as a compass or attribution button.
 They're implemented by the underlying MapLibre SDK, so may render differently on different platforms.
 You can control the visibility and position of these ornaments:

 ```kotlin
 -8<- "demo-app/src/commonMain/kotlin/dev/sargunv/maplibrecompose/demoapp/docs/Interaction.kt:ornament-settings"